Meet our academic staff

 Nicholas's research interests lie principally in how organisations impact people and society.

-Kate is currently the Programme Lead for International Business MSc.
-Her research interests include economic development, place-based partnerships, collaboration and service co-production.
+Kate's research interests include economic development, place-based partnerships, collaboration and service co-production.

 Giovanni has written extensively on systemic risk and is a leading expert on credit derivatives markets.
 His work has been published in leading academic journals in finance and economics.